100 new jobs to be created at THK Rhythm Automotive

 Article content

-“Two weeks ago we launched Phase 2 of Driving Prosperity (The Future of Ontario’s Automotive Sector),” said Vic Fedeli, Minister of Economic Development, Job Creation and Trade making the announcement Tuesday morning at THK.
+“Two weeks ago we launched Phase 2 of Driving Prosperity (The Future of Ontario’s Automotive Sector),” said Vic Fedeli, Minister of Economic Development, Job Creation and Trade on Nov.
+30 at THK.
 “It’s the next logical phase and it really underscores our commitment to have Ontario be the place where we make the automobiles of the future.

 100 new jobs to be created at THK Rhythm Automotive Back to video